What are the factors that can increase the levels of uric acid?

 People who drink alcoholic beverages excessively

 Certain medications may increase the levels of uric acid.
-Please check with your doctors on your medications.

-People with hypertension, kidney disease, thyroid disease, diabetes, or sleep apnoea, which can make it harder for the body to eliminate excess uric acid
+disease, diabetes, or sleep apnoea, which can make it

-High consumption of purine-rich foods, such as organ meats and red meats
+High consumption of purine-rich foods, such as organ meats

 High levels of uric acid can be attributed to these risk factors, as they can lead to an increase in the production of uric acid, a decrease in the excretion of uric acid, or a combination of both processes1